 From the home page, download the guide for sisterhood presidents.
-The guide has all the information you need to access your sisterhood data.
+The quide has all the information you need to access your sisterhood data.

-On the site there are two important sections for sisterhoods, under RESOURCES:
+On the site there are two important sections for sisterhoods. under RESOURCES:

 - Resources for Friends and Members does not require a password.
-You will find most of the Women's League educational and study materials, Creative Judaic Arts patterns, resolutions, and much more. - Resources for Sisterhood & Region Administration requires a password (if you don't have one, contact Razel Kessler, rkessler@wlcj.org/ 212.870.1260, ext.
-1263, immediately).
+You will find most of the Women's League educational and study materials, Creative Judaic Arts patterns, resolutions, and much more. - Resources for Sisterhood & Region Administration requires a password (if you don't have one, contact Rob Vincent, rvincent@wlcj.org/ 405.870.1260, immediately).
 This is where you will find materials designed just for sisterhoods, including Blueprint for Membership, Image Plus, publicity graphics, and useful forms.